platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/_index.md

 each of the three hosts in your [N+1 configuration](../../dedicated-gen-2/architecture/_index.md) and their average for the Production environment.
-Metrics aren't available for other {{% names/dedicated-gen-2 %}} environments (such as a staging environment), but are available for Grid environments (such as your development environments).
+Metrics aren't available for other {{% names/dedicated-gen-2 %}} environments (such as a staging environment), but are available for Grid environments (such as your preview environments).

 ![A screenshot of what the metrics dashboard displays for {{% names/dedicated-gen-2 %}} environments](/images/metrics/all-dedicated.png "0.45")